Wladimir Köppen: Career and contributions

 Towards the end of his life, Köppen cooperated with the German climatologist Rudolf Geiger to produce a five-volume work, Handbuch der Klimatologie (Handbook of Climatology).
 It was never completed, but several parts, three of them by Köppen, were published.
 After Köppen's death in 1940, Geiger continued to work on modifications to the climate classification system.

 Köppen was a prolific scientist, producing more than 500 papers, and he retained his intellectual curiosity and wide range of interests throughout his life.
 In 1890, he co-authored the first cloud atlas.
 Alongside scientific pursuits, he was actively involved in social questions, devoting much time and energy to such problems of land-use and school reform and nutrition for the underprivileged.
 He was a strong advocate for the use of Esperanto in the cause of world peace, translating several of his publications into Esperanto.

+Personal life

-He had a wife, Marie, and five children including daughter Else.
+He had a wife, Marie, and five children including his daughter Else, who married Köppen's student Alfred Wegener.
 Marie's sister Sophie and her children moved in with the Köppens in 1888.